arcana-markets/arcana-ui/README.md

 # 🧙‍♂️ Arcana Markets Web App

-The arcana web app elevates the DeFi experience on Solana by offering a comprehensive suite including token vaults, data analytics, interactive charts, a swap application, customized tools and bots.
+The arcana web app is a Next.js / Typescript project that elevates the DeFi experience on Solana by offering a comprehensive suite including token vaults, data analytics, interactive charts, a swap application, customized tools and access to bots.
-Streamline the decentralized financial ecosystem, moving beyond just liquidity provision to empowering users with a full array of advanced functionalities and insights.

 Responsive                     |  Desktop
 :-------------------------:|:-------------------------: